zennoc/puppetlabs-apt/README.md

       purge_sources_list_d => false,
       purge_preferences_d  => false
     }

+This class should always be included in your manifests if you are using the `apt` module.

+**apt::backports**

+To add the necessary components to get backports for Ubuntu and Debian, you can either

+	include apt::backports

+ or

+	class { 'apt::backports':
+     release  => 'natty',
+     location => 'x'
+   	}

+With the above class, you may choose to include only one of the attributes.

+**apt::update**

+Get a regularly updated apt source repository list

+	file { '/tmp/foo':
+     ensure  => file,
+     notify  => Class['apt::update']
+   	}

-### apt::builddep
+### Defined Types

+**apt::builddep**

-Install the build depends of a specified package.
+Install the build depends of a specified package

     apt::builddep { "glusterfs-server": }

-### apt::force
+**apt::force**

-Force a package to be installed from a specific release.
-Useful when using repositories like Debian unstable in Ubuntu.
+Force a package to be installed from a specific release

     apt::force { "glusterfs-server":
 	  release => "unstable",